 Releasing Liens Against Property

 Depending on state law, a judgment creditor may hold a lien against your property.
 While some property is exempt from collection efforts, all property might not be exempt.
-A bankruptcy discharge does not remove a lien against property.
+A bankruptcy discharge does not remove a lien against a property.
 Therefore, you may need to take an additional step to remove the lien created by a personal judgment.
 In many cases, filing a motion with the court to receive an order removing the judgment lien is all that is necessary.

 Do You Want More Information About Bankruptcy?